JAVAB3ANS/engr-110/README.md

 This course combines engineering design with service learning to provide students hands-on engineering experience while working on a project that addresses a real-world problem in the community.
 Engineering student teams work directly with customers from the community partner organization.
 Project work will cover all phases of the engineering design process, with some projects lasting multiple quarters or years.
 Teams are meant to be vertically integrated, with team members at various levels, and past course knowledge allows students to assume leadership responsibilities.

-## The Stakeholder's Mission

-The mission of Hillsdale High School is to enable all students to reach their academic and personal potential.
-As an educational community of students, parents, and staff, we are committed to sharing the responsibility for the mission.

-## Problem Statement

-Hillsdale High School needs a rain collection system to become more self-sustainable and to expand and irrigate their community garden in order to better serve their local community by providing food through their Peace Pantry program.

 ## About the Team

 - **Jason Vu**: Web Design & Engineering minoring in Computer Engineering & Sociology